Benefits of Planking Every Day for 1 Minute

 I don’t think this is an excellent metric to measure the plank’s difficulty because:

-a) The plank and push-ups are two completely different exercises, which means they have other muscles involved in each of them.
-So we cannot correlate their difficulty levels.
+a) The plank and push-ups are two completely different exercises, which means they involve other muscles.
+Therefore, we cannot correlate their difficulty levels.

-c) There is no standard score in both exercises.
+c) There is no standard score for either exercise.
 A person can get different scores on each try.
-Another point, the difficulty of each activity varies from one person to another depending on their physical conditions, age, gender, etc. For instance, if you are a woman or in your 40s/50s, your capability in doing push-ups will be less than someone who is 20-30 years old.
+Another point is that the difficulty of each activity varies from one person to another depending on their physical conditions, age, gender, etc. For instance, if you are a woman or in your 40s/50s, your capability to do push-ups will be less than someone 20-30 years old.

-Therefore, the next time if someone asks you this question, “how many push-ups are equivalent to a 1-minute plank” please refer to them here :-).
+Therefore, the next time someone asks you, ” How many push-ups are equivalent to a one-minute plank?”
+Please refer to them here :-).
 And tell them that it’s not a good idea to correlate the difficulty of these exercises with each other as they are different.

 Planking every day for a month: